Bullet Journal How-to

-Then, I opened the pink card stock, and glued my two keys.
-The first is my Spiraldex key, and the second is my Bullet Journal key: Tasks, Completed Tasks, Notes, Events, Priority, Look Up, Inspiration, Migrated, Irrelevant, Buy or Pay, Spiritual, E-mail.
+Then, I opened the pink card stock and glued my two keys.
+The first is my Spiraldex key, and the second is my bullet journal key:

 The way the card stock opens up, I can actually refer to my bullet journal key from any page in the notebook.
 I like that.

 So this is how I plan out my days.
 One morning, my husband woke up and asked me, "So what's your Time Tornado say we're doing today?"
 I found the question hilarious, as well as the phrase "Time Tornado" for my Spiraldex.
 Ha!

-I use my Bullet Journal and Filofax together.
-The Filofax is more formal, and has the visual calendar & week on two pages we all know and love.
-It also has some other fun sections, and lots of places to use washi tape!
+I use my bullet journal and Filofax together.
+The Filofax is more formal and has the visual calendar and week on two pages we all know and love.
+It also has some other fun sections and lots of places to use washi tape!